-- ✓ Identify projects or assets to finance. - ✓ Determine whether public sale, bank loan, or vendor financing is best. - ✓ Select and retain bond counsel (called special counsel in leasepurchase deals) and municipal finance professionals. - ✓ Adopt a resolution authorizing the lease-purchase agreement and the other documents necessary to execute a lease-purchase agreement. - ✓ Execute either a purchase agreement, bank loan or vendor financing. - ✓ Budget for the payments related to the lease-purchase transaction as a lease payment in the district's general fund. - ✓ Provide for ongoing compliance with any continuing disclosure or federal tax law provisions, including potentially providing a material event notice to the Electronic Municipal Market Access of the lease/ purchase financing.
+- · Identify projects or assets to finance. - · Determine whether public sale, bank loan, or vendor financing is best. - Select and retain bond counsel (called special counsel in leasepurchase deals) and municipal finance professionals. - Adopt a resolution authorizing the lease-purchase agreement and the other documents necessary to execute a lease-purchase agreement. - Execute either a purchase agreement, bank loan or vendor financing. - Budget for the payments related to the lease-purchase transaction as a lease payment in the district's general fund. - Provide for ongoing compliance with any continuing disclosure or federal tax law provisions, including potentially providing a material event notice to the Electronic Municipal Market Access of the lease/ purchase financing.

-&lt;sup>1 "Lease-purchase agreements" and "financing agreements" are interchangeable terms and used as such throughout this chapter.
+1 "Lease-purchase agreements" and "financing agreements" are interchangeable terms and used as such throughout this chapter.

-In financing and lease-purchase agreements, there is no authority to levy additional property taxes to pay debt service on a financing agreement as there is for repayment of general obligation bonds for capital costs.
+In financing and lease-purchase agreements, there is no authority to levy additional property taxes to pay debt service as there is for repayment of general obligation bonds.
 Thus, the district must use available resources (likely the general fund) to make payments.
 Financing/lease-purchase agreements do not require voter approval.
-Because lower interest rates usually can be obtained by offering a large debt obligation to a number of investors in the public debt market, a financing agreement may be divided into smaller pieces and sold to investors under the title of a "Full Faith and Credit Obligation" (FFCO).
+A financing agreement may be divided into smaller pieces and sold to investors under the title of a "Full Faith and Credit Obligation" (FFCO).

-An FFCO usually bears a higher interest rate than a general obligation bond because there is no ability to levy additional property taxes to pay the debt service.
-Consequently, investors do not consider FFCOs to be as safe as GO bonds and, therefore, demand a higher interest rate to compensate for the higher risk.
+An FFCO has no ability to levy additional property taxes to pay the debt service.
+Investors do not consider FFCOs to be as safe as GO bonds and, therefore, demand a higher interest rate to compensate for the higher risk.
 The maximum term or maturity of a FFCO is determined by the district's available resources and by the property being financed.
-FFCOs typically have a maximum maturity of 5 to 20 years.
+FFCOs typically have a maximum maturity of 5 to 30 years.
 The estimated weighted average life of the FFCO cannot exceed the estimated dollar-weighted average life of the property financed.